Enigma1309/Voxify/README.md

 </p>

 ## Features
+- Every feature you loved from ViMusic
+- Privacy focused Fork of ViMusic
+  - Support for Piped api
+  - Login and sync into piped account for seamless streaming
+- Your Top 10 streamed music
+  - Ability to filter according to time (Past 24 hrs, Past week, All time, etc..)
-- Play (almost) any song or video from YouTube Music
+- Play almost any song from YouTube Music
+- Suggestions Based on your music taste.
-- Background playback
+- **Background playback**
-- Cache audio chunks for offline playback
+- Cache audio chunks for **offline listening**
 - Search for songs, albums, artists videos and playlists
-- Discover new songs by mood/genre
+- **Discover** new songs by mood/genre
 - Bookmark artists and albums
-- Import playlists
+- Import playlists any from YouTube
-- Import local music
+- Ability to play Local files
 - Fetch, display and edit songs lyrics or synchronized lyrics
 - Local playlist management
 - Reorder songs in playlist or queue